Cellular Neurothekeoma is a benign tumor affecting the covering of the nerves, called the nerve sheath.

 - If the tumors are not completely removed, then they may recur after a period of time.
 Hence, it is important to completely remove them through surgery

 How can Cellular Neurothekeoma be Prevented?

-Currently, there is no method to prevent Cellular Neurothekeoma occurrence.
+Currently, there are no methods to prevent Cellular Neurothekeoma occurrence.

 What is the Prognosis of Cellular Neurothekeoma?
 (Outcomes/Resolutions)